casey/tokio-by-hand/README.md

 If delegating to another future, it would have to get the `AgreementToNotify` from a `NotReady` from another future, and it was thus impossible to return `NotReady` without directly or indirectly arranging for the task to be notified.

 The extended API made things a _lot_ clearer to me.
 I understand that it's an extremely verbose API, but I think that it aids greatly in understanding the futures model, makes the contracts of the the traits extremely clear, and moves many errors to compile time.
 At least, I found that to be the case for me.

+I was able to implement `extended::adapter::Adapter` pretty easily, which is sort of a simple version of the future I need to write for the original program, which I'm pretty confident that I'll be able to do now.